jonatasgrosman/findpapers/README.md

 ![charts](docs/charts.png)

-... so, use your imagination!
+... so, use your imagination! (the above visualization was made by the [samples/charts.py](https://gitlab.com/jonatasgrosman/findpapers/-/blob/master/samples/charts.py) script)

 That's all, folks!
 We have reached the end of our journey.
 I hope Dr. McCartney can continue his research and publish his work without any major problems now.